 Source

-The source is chosen so that the rates of electrons incident on the sample per unit area and leaving the source per unit solid angle (brightness) are maximised.
+The source is chosen so that the emitted current density per solid angle (brightness) is maximised.
 This is so that the maximum amount of information can be extracted from each feature of the sample.

-There are two major types of electron source.
-Guns of the cheaper and more common of the two generate electrons by thermionic emission.
+There are two major types of electron source, thermionic emitters and electron field emitter.
+Electron guns based on thermionic emission are cheaper and more robust, hence often found on older instruments.
 If enough thermal energy is added to a material its electrons may overcome the energy barrier of the work function and escape.
-Unfortunately, to avoid the source melting, the material used must either have a very high melting point (such as W) or an exceptionally low work function (certain rare-earth boride crystals such as LaB6 are widely used).
+To avoid the source melting, the material used must either have a very high melting point (such as W) or an exceptionally low work function (certain rare-earth boride crystals such as LaB6 are widely used).

-Field emission guns are around twice as expensive as thermionic electron guns, and must be used under ultra-high vacuum conditions.
-They are favourable for applications in which a high brightness and low energy-spread of incident electrons is needed. (eg. HRTEM, FEG.)
+Field emission guns are more expensive than thermionic electron guns, and must be used under ultra-high vacuum conditions.
+They are favourable for applications in which a high brightness and low energy-spread of incident electrons is needed (eg. high resolution TEM, electron energy loss spectroscopy)